 Introductions

-At this year’s Learn English Together Summit, my workshop is a practical, fun exercise in introductions.
+At this year’s Learn English Together Summit, my workshop was a practical, fun exercise in introductions.

 Why?
 Because introductions are a danger zone in English.